SunsetFi/suntime-js/packages/core/README.md

 - A string containing additional module-mode javascript.
 - The result of `evaluateModule`
+- An object with an 'exports' key, set to a key/value record of export names to values.
 - Your own custom implementation of a StaticJsModule.

 ### Async Modules